-In the winter of 2014, Curators Dr. Linda Trinh Vo and Tram Le offered me the humbling, daunting, and awe-inspiring task to peruse through the rich information provided by the University of California Irvine's Vietnamese American Oral History Project (VAOHP) and Orange County & Southeast Asian Archive (OC&SEAA), find what inspires me, and recount through art, the personal, unique, and diverse stories that are shared by the Vietnamese community of Orange County.
+In the winter of 2014, Curators Dr. Linda Trinh Vo and Tram Le offered me the humbling, daunting, and awe-inspiring task to peruse through the rich information provided by the University of California Irvine's Vietnamese American Oral History Project (VAOHP) and Orange County & Southeast Asian Archive (OC&SEAA), to find what inspires me, and to recount through art, the personal, unique, and diverse stories that are shared by our Vietnamese American community.
 VIETNAMESE FOCUS: Generations of Stories is a unique traveling exhibition, its inaugural showing created in partnership between VAOHP and Orange County Parks.
 This exhibition brings together history, oral history, and contemporary art to tell about our lives before the war, our courage during the war, and our drive to rebuild after the war, and the perseverance which allows us thrive.
 In commemoration of the 40th year anniversary of the fall of Saigon, our team is proud to present this show to our communities in Orange County and beyond, as we express a great deal of gratitude to those who have supported us along this edifying journey.
 We dedicate this to you.

 Quiet, 2015, Ink on voile, 9 x 144" each sash; installation dimensions variable